 Dearborn Public School District residents who meet course prerequisites and who are age 60 and older are eligible to take credit courses at the College tuition-free provided they pay uniform fees and specified course fees.
-Interested individuals should visit the Enrollment Development Office or call 313-845-6397 to express their interest in the program.
+Interested individuals should visit the Office of Registrations and Records or call 313-845-9894 to express their interest in the program.